What Welcoming Schools Offers

 - Hold trainings for school counselors, nurses, social workers and psychologists to ensure they are prepared to handle harassment and LGBTQ topics.

 There are currently more than 3,000 gay-straight alliances, or GSAs, at high schools nationwide, according to the Gay, Lesbian, Straight Education Network.
-Gay-Straight Alliances (GSAs) are student-led clubs, usually at the high school or middle school level, that work to address anti-LGBTQ name-calling, bullying and harassment in their schools and promote respect for all students.
+Genders & Sexualities Alliances (GSAs) are student-led clubs, usually at the high school or middle school level, that work to address anti-LGBTQ name-calling, bullying and harassment in their schools and promote respect for all students.
 GSAs provide a place to:

 - Discuss LGBTQ issues.